aleksandar-vuckovic/cl_advection/readme.md

 Variable name | Description
 ---------------|-----------
-numX, numY, numZ| Number of cells in the given direction lenX, lenY, lenZ| Length of simulation plane in the given direction time | The simulation time
+numX, numY, numZ| Number of cells in the given direction. lenX, lenY, lenZ| Length of simulation domain in the coordinate directions. time | The total simulation time.
-CFL  | Courant-Friedrichs-Lewy-number
-writestepsFraction | Fraction of total timesteps that will be written to disk|
-writeField| Whether to write the level set field binary files to disk.
-The files contactAngle.csv and position.csv are always written (see below) v0, c1, c2, field |  The field and its parameters.
-For the navier field all three parameters are relevant, but for the shear field, c1 and c2 are ignored and only the value of v0 matters. centerX, centerY, centerZ | The initial center of the droplet. expcpX, expcpY, expcpZ, expAngle | The expected coordinates for the initial contact point and the expected initial contact angle.
+CFL  | Courant-Friedrichs-Lewy-number (determines the numerical timestep). writestepsFraction | Fraction of total timesteps that will be written to disk. writeField| Whether to write the level set field binary files to disk.
+The files contactAngle.csv and position.csv are always written (see below). field | The velocity field that is used to transport the interface.
+By default, the possible choices are "navierField", "shearField", "timeDependentNavierField". v0, c1, c2 |  The field parameters.
+For the navier field all three parameters are relevant, but for the shear field, c1 and c2 are ignored and only the value of v0 matters. tau | Parameter for the field "timeDependentNavierField" (see examples below). centerX, centerY, centerZ | The initial center of the droplet. expcpX, expcpY, expcpZ, expAngle | The expected coordinates for the initial contact point and the expected initial contact angle.
 Those are used for the reference solutions. trackedContactPoint | Whether to track the left or right contact point.
 Only applicable in 2D.